Introduction to Graph-Based Knowledge Extraction and Traversal

 For example: consider a tech support system, where you find an article that is similar to your question, and it says.
 "If you have trouble with step 4, see this article for more information".
 Even if "more information" is not similar to your original question, it likely provides more information.

-The article’s "see more information" is an example of an edge in a knowledge graph.
-The edge connects the initial article to additional information, indicating that the two are related.
-This relationship would not be captured in a similarity search.
+The article’s HTML links can be examples of edges in a knowledge graph.
+These edges connect the initial article to additional information, indicating that they are related.
+This relationship would not be captured in a vector similarity search.

 These edges also increase the diversity of results.
 Within the same tech support system, if you retrieve 100 chunks that are highly similar to the question, you have retrieved 100 chunks that are also highly similar to themselves.
 Following edges to linked information increases diversity.